 On July 7, 1989, the New Jersey Devils held a press conference to introduce their two newest additions; defensemen Viacheslav Fetisov and Sergei Starikov, both from the Soviet Union.
 These signings were instrumental for the influx of players from Russia and all over Europe into the NHL.

 Before Fetisov came over, a Russian player would have to defect from the Soviet Union in order to play in the NHL.
 That meant they could no longer play for the international team, which was the ultimate goal for every player in the Soviet Union.
-Fetisov is able to broker a deal, after years of negotiations, the allowed him to leave to come to North America, but not defect so he can still play in international events.
+Fetisov was able to broker a deal, after years of negotiations, which allowed him to leave to come to North America, but not defect so he can still play in international events.

 Fetisov, who spent 13 seasons playing for CSKA Moscow before coming to the NHL, was originally drafted by the Montreal Canadiens in 1978.
 He re-entered the draft in 1983 as was taken by the Devils in the eighth round.
 He finally made his North American debut at the age of 31.